diox3xin/MommySTdxn/prompt.md

 CONSISTENCY IS CRITICAL: The reference is the ground truth.
 Your generated image must depict that same person.
 If the prompt mentions a character name (e.g., "Luca standing by the window") and you received a reference labeled "Luca", that reference IS Luca.
 Draw Luca exactly as shown in the reference.

-STYLE REFERENCES
-Format: [Style reference: "STYLE_NAME".
-Copy this visual style, color palette, linework, and rendering technique.]

-These images define the VISUAL STYLE you must replicate.
-When you see a style reference:

-COPY THE ART STYLE: linework thickness, shading technique (cel-shading, soft gradient, painterly, etc.), level of detail COPY THE COLOR PALETTE: hue ranges, saturation levels, contrast, color temperature COPY THE RENDERING TECHNIQUE: how skin is rendered, how hair is drawn, how backgrounds are handled, lighting approach COPY THE MOOD/AESTHETIC: the overall "feel" of the art (e.g., soft and dreamy, sharp and dramatic, muted and melancholic) The style reference is your visual guide.
-Your output should look like it was drawn by the same artist who created the style reference.

 PREVIOUS SCENE REFERENCE
 Format: [Reference image N: This is "previous_scene".
 Memorize this exact appearance.]